imagej/imagej.github.io/_pages/news/2009-04-27_-_Second_release_candidate_of_Fiji_Dresden-2009.md

 8. AbstractInterpreters cursor up/down behavior was fixed (hopefully for good now...),
 9.  the Multi Thresholder plugin was removed, as we have something better in the form of Auto Threshold and Auto Local Threshold (thanks Jean-Yves Tinevez and Gabriel Landini),
 10. Jean-Yves Tinevez performed a massive task in getting plugin descriptions as well as maintainer information onto our Wiki; if you have not put yourself as maintainer of your own plugins, please do so now,
-11. a rather massive bug was fixed with {% include bc content='Help | Update Menus'%}; modified plugins were not loaded anew, but the old versions were retained in memory,
+11. a rather massive bug was fixed with {% include bc path='Help | Update Menus'%}; modified plugins were not loaded anew, but the old versions were retained in memory,
 12. Erwin Frise made some modifications to the Level Set plugin: it remembers previously set parameters, and is substantially faster now,
 13. Albert Cardona updated TrakEM2 to version 0.7c,
-14. {% include bc content='Plugins | Scripting | Macro Interpreter'%} uses our AbstractInterpreter framework now (thanks to Albert Cardona), with command line history and all,
+14. {% include bc path='Plugins | Scripting | Macro Interpreter'%} uses our AbstractInterpreter framework now (thanks to Albert Cardona), with command line history and all,
 15. Gabriel Landini pointed out that our Daltonize plugin is misnamed: it simulates color blindness, rather than trying to compensate for it.

 We are really close now to a final release, with just a few changes pending.
 Stay tuned!